xeqi/pedantic/README.md

 # pedantic

-A Clojure library designed to be used with pomegrante to check for common unexpected cases.
+A Clojure library designed to be used with pomegrante to check for common unexpected dependency problems.

 ## Usage